Recursion and Sorting in the MIPS Assembly Language

 4. Get the result back in the main part of your program and print it on the console.

-MIPS assembly language code to calculate factorial of a number with recursion is given below.
-Comment is provided with each instruction for better understanding of user.
+Below is the MIPS assembly language code to calculate the factorial of a number.
+Each instruction is provided with a comment for better understanding:

 .data